swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_approval_requests.md

 # Approval requests

 Approval requests is what this API all about.
 Whenever a custody needs an approval from validators it initiates an approval request.
 Each approval request object represents an overall process of approving of something.
-This object is a general one and it fits all the different approval requests like root key initialization, transfer transaction, smart contract invocation and so on.
-This is achieved by having a `string context` field that contains a approva process type-specific data serialized as a JSON object.
-Each validator sees its onw representation of an approval request where he sees its own approval status and approval statuses of all other validators separately.
+This object is a general one, and it fits all the different approval requests like root key initialization, transfer transaction, smart contract invocation and so on.
+This is achieved by having a `string context` field that contains an approval process type-specific data serialized as a JSON object.
+Each validator sees its own representation of an approval request where he sees its own approval status and approval statuses of all other validators separately.
 Once an approval request is approved or rejected it can not become a pending again.